 Cartilaginous joints

-- Cartilaginous (synchondroses and symphyses): These joints occur where the connection between the articulating bones is made up of cartilage.
-For example, between vertebrae in the spine.
+Cartilaginous joints occur where the connection between the articulating bones is made of cartilage.
+For example, between vertebrae in the spine and pubis symphysis in the pelvis.
+Other names for cartilaginous joints are synchondroses and symphyses.

-- Synchondroses are temporary joints which are only present in children, up until the end of puberty.
+Synchondroses are temporary joints, only present in children until the end of puberty.
 For example, the epiphyseal plates in long bones.

 Synovial Joints

-- They are highly moveable and all have a synovial capsule (collagenous structure) surrounding the entire joint, a synovial membrane (the inner layer of the capsule) which secretes synovial fluid (a lubricating liquid) and cartilage known as hyaline cartilage which pads the ends of the articulating bones.
+• They are highly moveable and all have a synovial capsule (collagenous structure) surrounding the entire joint, a synovial membrane (the inner layer of the capsule) that secretes synovial fluid (a lubricating liquid), and cartilage is known as hyaline cartilage which pads the ends of the articulating bones.

 Types of Synovial Joint